-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 The Chase Freedom Flex starts by earning cash back in three permanent bonus categories: 5% cash back on travel purchases made via Chase Ultimate Rewards, 3% cash back on dining — including takeout and delivery — and 3% cash back at drugstores.

 Then you’ll also earn 5% cash back on up to $1,500 in purchases in bonus categories that rotate each quarter.
-The categories for the first three months of 2021 are wholesale clubs, internet, cable and phone services, and select streaming services, but each quarter’s categories are different.
+The categories for April through June 2021 are gas stations and home improvement stores, but each quarter’s categories are different.

 That’s a pretty great package already for a cash back credit card.
 But when you pair the Chase Freedom Flex with the Chase Sapphire Preferred or Chase Sapphire Reserve, you can convert your cash back to points at a rate of 1 cent per point.
 Then you’re able to redeem those points for travel at an increased value of 1.25 to 1.5 cents apiece via the Chase travel portal, or in other categories using the “Pay Yourself Back” tool.